 Imagine this too common scenario: A candidate for organ transplant attends the pre-transplant introduction offered by most transplant programs.
 Among the overwhelming amount of information explained is the fact that a transplant recipient will be on immunosuppressant medications for the...

-Each type of organ transplant comes with cancer risks that may be different due to unique biology of that organ, or more commonly, due to the different drug protocals - both drug type and dosage - used for each type of transplant.
+Each type of organ transplant comes with cancer risks that may be different due to the unique biology of that organ, or more commonly, due to the different drug protocols - both drug type and dosage - used for each transplant.

-In this LOOK section you will find topics...
+In this LOOK section, you will find topics related...